 The Flyway command-line tool, Maven plugin and

-Gradle plugin optionally support loading configuration via environment variables.
+Gradle plugin support loading configuration via environment variables.

 This also possible using the Flyway API by calling the